Koyama-Tsubasa/VLSI_System_Design/Final_project/source_code/ESP/README.md

 > * esp/accelerators/rtl/dncnn_rtl/sw/baremetal/dncnn.c -> [sw/dncnn.c](https://github.com/Koyama-Tsubasa/VLSI_System_Design/blob/main/Final_project/source_code/ESP/sw/dncnn.c)
 * At last, you have to put [patterns](https://github.com/Koyama-Tsubasa/VLSI_System_Design/tree/main/Final_project/source_code/patterns/esp) into esp/accelerators/rtl/dncnn_rtl/sw/baremetal/patterns/.
 * After finishing these process, you can finally run the esp integration as same as the [midterm project](https://github.com/Koyama-Tsubasa/VLSI_System_Design/blob/main/Final_project/specs/midterm_spec_v2.pdf).

+---
+*  SW part in the sw_hw_cycle_comparrison, we already run the estimated_computaion_time outside the esp.
+*  We run the estimated_model which the computation is same but the value is randomized ten times and calculate the average computation_time of this model.
+*  After that, we calculate the pico second per cycle in ESP from the computation_time shows in ESP and the cycles calculated in simulation step.
+*  From these values, we can estimate the total cycles of the model in software level.